-At the bottom you will find some detailed information on a newer potting soil recipe I have been using for a few years now.
-But I wanted throw in a couple others that I’ve used for many years so anyone reading this has some option and flexibility and can see the progression of how and why I ended up on that soil blend.
+At the bottom you will find some detailed information on a newer potting soil recipe I have been using for a few years now (my preferred mix!).
+But I wanted to throw in a couple others that I’ve used for many years so anyone reading this has some option and flexibility and can see the progression of how and why I ended up on that soil blend.

 It is not about any one ‘recipe’ being correct or better than the other but rather about what works best for you and your locale while keeping in mind the basic underlying fact that will make or break any potting soil.
 Organic matter + minerals!

 After taking many years figuring things out, this was the soil recipe I landed on a decade ago and have used many many times and you will see variations being used all over.